Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Empirical Evaluation

-{$\bullet$ \bf Newton's third law (\mcgnode):} Finally, we empirically evaluate the effect of enforcing Newton's third law, that is, $f_{ij}=-f_{ji}$ on the graph using the graph architecture namely, \mcgnode{}.
+{$\bullet$ \bf Newton's third law (\mcgnode).} Finally, we empirically evaluate the effect of enforcing Newton's third law, that is, $f_{ij}=-f_{ji}$ on the graph using the graph architecture namely, \mcgnode{}.
 Figure~\ref{fig:fig1} shows the performance of \mcgnode{} for both pendulum and spring systems.
-Note that it was theoretically demonstrated that this inductive bias enforces the exact conservation of momentum, in the absence of an external field. \rev{Figure~\ref{fig:fig4} shows the $ME$ (see Equation~\ref{eq:mce}) of \mcgnode in comparison to \node, \gnode, \cgnode, \cdgnode, and \mcgnode for pendulum and spring systems.
-We observe that in the spring system the $ME$ of \mcgnode is zero.
-In the case of a pendulum, although lower than \node, \gnode, and \cgnode, the $ME$ of \mcgnode is comparable to that of \cdgnode.} Correspondingly, \mcgnode{} exhibits improved performance for the spring system in comparison to other models.
-However, in pendulum system, we observe that the performance of \mcgnode{} is similar to that of \cdgnode{}.
-This is because in spring systems, the internal forces between the balls govern the dynamics of the system, whereas in pendulum the dynamics is governed mainly by the force exerted on the bobs by the external gravitational field.
+Note that it was theoretically demonstrated that this inductive bias enforces the exact conservation of momentum, in the absence of an external field.
+Figure~\ref{fig:fig4} shows the $ME$ of \mcgnode in comparison to \node, \gnode, \cgnode, \cdgnode, and \mcgnode for pendulum and spring systems.
+We observe that in the spring system, the $ME$ of \mcgnode is zero.
+In the case of a pendulum, although lower than \node, \gnode, and \cgnode, the $ME$ of \mcgnode is comparable to that of \cdgnode.
+Correspondingly, \mcgnode{} exhibits improved performance for the spring system in comparison to other models.
+However, in the pendulum system, we observe that the performance of \mcgnode{} is similar to that of \cdgnode{}.
+This is because, in spring systems, the internal forces between the balls govern the dynamics of the system, whereas in pendulum the dynamics are governed mainly by the force exerted on the bobs by the external gravitational field.
 Interestingly, we observe that the energy violation error of \mcgnode{} remains fairly constant, while this error diverges for other models.
-This confirms that a strong enforcement of momentum conservation in turn ensures that the energy violation error stays constant over time, ensuring a stable long-term equilibrium dynamics of the system. \mcgnode{} will, thus, be particularly useful for the statistical analysis of chaotic systems where multiple divergent trajectories correspond to the same energy state. \looseness=-1
+This confirms that strong enforcement of momentum conservation in turn ensures that the energy violation error stays constant over time, ensuring stable long-term equilibrium dynamics of the system.
+In addition, \mcgnode{} exhibits significantly improved training efficiency than \node{} (see App.\ref{app:train_eff}). \rev{Finally, we also evaluate the ability of \mcgnode{} to learn the dynamics of systems with drag and external forces (see App.~\ref{app:drag_ext_force}).
+We observe that \mcgnode{} clearly outperforms \node{} in this case as well.} \mcgnode{} will, thus, be particularly useful for the statistical analysis of chaotic systems where multiple divergent trajectories correspond to the same energy state. \looseness=-1